Skip to content

 systemctl start flask-app

-Connect the ARN output socket of application-instance-profile component to the Instance Profile ARN input socket of this application-launch-template component.
+Connect the ARN Output Socket of application-instance-profile Component to the Launch Template Data Iam Instance Profile Arn Input Socket of this application-launch-template Component.

-Connect the Image ID output socket of Amazon Linux 2023 component to the Image ID input socket of this application-launch-template component.
+Connect the Image ID Output Socket of Amazon Linux 2023 AMI Component to the LaunchTemplateDataImageId Input Socket of this application-launch-template Component.

 Create AutoScaling Group